stephenverderame/cpp_book/src/pointers/intro.md

 ### Const Smart Pointers

-Declaring the smart pointer itself `const` prevents changing the data the smart pointer points to but does not make the data itself `const`.
+Declaring the smart pointer itself `const` prevents changing the data the smart pointer points to, but does not make the data itself `const`.
 This is akin to putting `const` after the `*` for a normal pointer declaration.
 To make the data constant, the template argument to the smart pointer must be `const`.

 ```C++
 const std::unique_ptr<int> ptr = new int(5);